Picnic on Kings Visual Story

 To the right of this path are the main stage, blanket area, and accessible/VIP viewing area.
 The open space in front of the stage is used for gathering, queuing, or waiting before activities begin.
 The stage is used for scheduled performances and announcements throughout the event.

-Gate 2
+7. Gate 2 (Curated Plate)

 Gate 2 is a busy entry point accessible from Edmund Street or Burgess Street.
 It is located next to food trucks, where queues and food smells create a lively atmosphere.
 A concrete path runs along the rear fence from Gate 2, offering elevated views over the main stadium and a quieter space away from the sound and activity.